Power up! Robust Graph Convolutional Network via Graph Powering: Graph Augmentation: Robust Training Paradigm

-Given a graph $\Gcal$, consider a family of its powered graphs, $\left\lbrace\Gp{2},\ldots,\Gp{r}\right\rbrace$, where $\Gp{k}$ is obtained by connecting nodes with distance less than or equal to $k$.
-This can be regarded as ``\emph{graph smoothing}'', because as $k$ increases, the graph appears more homogenized (as shown in Figure \ref{fig:degree_distr}).
+\textbf{Exploration of the spectrum of spectral and spatial behaviors.} Given a graph $\Gcal$, consider a family of its powered graphs, $\left\lbrace\Gp{2},\ldots,\Gp{r}\right\rbrace$, where $\Gp{k}$ is obtained by connecting nodes with distance less than or equal to $k$.
+This ``{graph augmentation}'' procedure is similar to ``data augmentation'', because instead of limiting the learning on a single graph that is given, we artificially create a series of graphs that are closely related to each other in the spatial and spectral domains.

+As we increase the power order, the graph also becomes more homogenized.
 In particular, it can help near-isolated nodes (i.e., low-degree vertices), since they become connected beyond their nearest neighbors.
-By comparison, simply raising the adjacency matrix to its $r$-th power will make them appear even \emph{more isolated}, because it inadvertently promotes nodes with high degrees or nearby loops much more substantially as a result of feedback.

-At a higher level, graph smoothing is close to data augmentation---from a given graph, we generate a sequence of graphs that are similar in the spatial domain.
-Furthermore, the powered graphs can extract spectral gaps in the original graph that despite local irregularities, thus boosting the signal-to-noise ratio in the spectral domain.
+By comparison, simply raising the adjacency matrix to its $r$-th power will make them appear even {more isolated}, because it inadvertently promotes nodes with high degrees or nearby loops much more substantially as a result of feedback.
+Furthermore, the powered graphs can extract spectral gaps in the original graph despite local irregularities, thus boosting the signal-to-noise ratio in the spectral domain.

-In the following, we propose the first application of graph powering, namely to regularize GCN training.
-Consider a generic learning task on a graph $\Gcal$ with data $\Dcal$.
+\textbf{Transfer of knowledge from the powered graph sequence.} Consider a generic learning task on a graph $\Gcal$ with data $\Dcal$.
 The loss function is denoted by $\ell(\Wcal;\Gcal,\Dcal)$ for a particular GCN architecture parametrized by $\Wcal$.
-For instance, in semi-supervised learning, $\Dcal$ consists of features and labels on a small set of nodes (see Table \ref{tab:dataset-stats}), and $\ell$ is the cross-entropy loss over all labeled examples \cite{kipf2016semi}.
-Instead of minimizing over $\ell(\Wcal;\Gcal,\Dcal)$ alone, we propose the following regularized objective:
+For instance, in semi-supervised learning, $\Dcal$ consists of features and labels on a small set of nodes, and $\ell$ is the cross-entropy loss over all labeled examples.
+Instead of minimizing over $\ell(\Wcal;\Gcal,\Dcal)$ alone, we use all the powered graphs:

-where $\alpha_k\geq 0$ gauges how much information one desires to ``distill'' from powered graph $\Gp{k}$ into the learning process.